rquiroga7/SuCOS/README.md

+#This Fork

+This is a fork of the original SuCOS repository by Susan Leung.
+This fork contains a modified version of SuCOS, that has a normalized output, circumventing the issue of generating SuCOS scores of >1 in some circumstances.
+This is achieved by using the FeatMapScoreMode.Best scoring mode as default as opposed to the FeatMapScoreMode.All originally used in SuCOS.
+You can still use the other scoring modes when specified, however it is recommended to use the "Best" scoring mode for normalized SuCOS scores.

 # SuCOS

 SuCOS is an RDKit-based overlap measure that combines volumetric shape and pharmacophoric features to give a combined overlap score similar to OpenEye's Tversky Combo and [Malhotra and Karanicolas' COS measure](https://pubs.acs.org/doi/abs/10.1021/acs.jmedchem.6b00725).